AaronCohen21/ESSLogos/README.md

 - [x] Delete files in backend to save space
 - [x] Allow for multiple files to be created at once (and then deleted)
 - [ ] Handle get requests for server info
+- [ ] Store server stats on backend
 - [ ] Publish backed to Cyclic
 - [ ] Celebrate! 🎉🍾🥳